-Sexually Transmitted Infections, or STI’s for short, can happen to anyone who is sexually active.
+Sexually Transmitted Infections (STI's) can happen to anyone who is sexually active.

 It doesn't mean that you're playing fast and lose, and it doesn't mean that you're in some way "dirty".
 It's a risk we all take if and when we aren't practising safer sex.